-- 1-2 tbsp sriracha, depending on your love of spiciness
+- 1-2 tablespoon 15-30g sriracha, depending on your love of spiciness

 - Juice of half a lemon

 - Heat vegetable oil in a medium saucepan over medium heat.
-Once up to 325 degrees F, fry wontons, one or two at a time, for 10 seconds, then use tongs to flip the wontons over and fry for another 10 seconds, until the wontons are browned.
+Once up to 325 degrees F (160 degrees C), fry wontons, one or two at a time, for 10 seconds, then use tongs to flip the wontons over and fry for another 10 seconds, until the wontons are browned and bubbly.

-- Place on a paper towel-lined plate, then sprinkle wontons with a pinch of salt.
+- Place the fried wontons on a paper towel-lined plate, then sprinkle wontons with a pinch of salt.
 Repeat these steps until all wontons are fried.

-- In a medium bowl, mix together the ingredients for spicy mayo and set aside.
+- In a medium bowl, mix together the ingredients for the spicy mayo and set aside.

 - Serve immediately, as the wontons will get soggy.